-The following are the questions to be submitted to be considered for the 2025 Non-Verbal Co-Learning Engagement.
+The following are the questions to be submitted to be considered for the 2025 Tactile Co-Learning Engagement.
 The questions below include tips and expanded information to help you better understand what we are asking.
 The questions without annotation are available for download in Plain Text (email aep@grunt.ca), or on Google Forms.

 - Name: